SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Number (Range: 1F -> 255F)``

-    These thresholds are used by the internal Canny Edge Detector to filter out the target edges, raising the threshold will reduce the effect of the edge retention.
+    These thresholds are used by the internal Canny Edge Detector to filter out the target edges.
+Raising the threshold will reduce the effect of the edge retention.

     From the `OpenCV documentation <https://docs.opencv.org/3.4/da/d22/tutorial_py_canny.html>`_